Skip to content

 Darlington and Stockton Times

-The discussion in the previous section reminds us of a rather more subtle problem: we don't expect people to follow our instructions literally.
+The discussion in the previous section reminds us of a rather more subtle problem: We don't expect people to follow our instructions literally.
 Instead we tell them what we are trying to achieve and (approximately) how to do it.
 We trust in their common sense to fill in any gaps and if necessary to modify or even disobey our instructions when it's clear that there's a difference between the literal interpretation of the instructions and what we are trying to achieve.
 And usually they do...
+Clearly this isn't going to work when programming computers.

-This more or less covers the situation we have been dealing with for most of our lives: giving instructions to humans.
+This more or less covers the situation we have been dealing with for most of our lives: giving instructions to humans, or at the very least computer applications into which humans have put a great deal of effort into making them a user-friendly as possible.
 In this course we are learning to do something superficially similar but actually quite different:

 Giving instructions to computers